Ha1qal/Raja-Haiqal/Cryptography-Class/Assessments/Lab Works/Lab 3/readme.md

 </details>

 ### Analysis of Results
-The `diff` command returns no output, indicating both files are identical.
-This demonstrates successful symmetric encryption and decryption using AES-256-CBC.
+This demonstrates successful symmetric encryption and decryption using AES-256-CBC with a key.

 ---